 (17) And unto Adam he said, Because thou hast hearkened unto the voice of thy wife, and hast eaten of the tree, of which I commanded thee, saying, Thou shalt not eat of it: cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life.

 He was deceived by his wife, because it was her voice which he “hearkened unto.”
 Adam did not hearken unto the voice of the serpent like Eve did, and in this sense Adam was not deceived.

-Now, we are not saying that Eve deceived Adam intentionally.
-She may have done it deceptively (after she sinned), or she may have not done it deceptively.
-The author of deception, as we know, is Satan.
-And Satan, using her to deceive her husband, thus deceived Adam “indirectly.”
+Its unlikely however that Eve deceived Adam intentionally.
+Satan used her to deceive her husband, and thus Adam was deceived “indirectly” though his wife Eve!
 This is why Mrs. White said that he was deceived in a “similar” way.
 Notice the following quote: